Learning Center

 The planning stage can be broken down into smaller steps.
 This crucial stage can take up a significant amount of time and effort by your team.
 But, it’s important if you want the cycle to work.

-Proper planning prevents poor performance, so it’s worth giving this step the time and energy it deserves.
+Proper planning prevents poor performance, and the PDCA cycle focuses on implementing smaller, incremental changes aimed at improving processes while minimizing disruption.
 Here you determine the baseline, plan what resources are needed, and consider how you will measure success.

 In the planning stage, gather your team for a problem-solving session to discuss the following: